-Next, we’ll ideally use a Brod and Taylor proofer and hydrator.
+Next, we’ll ideally use a Brod and Taylor hydrator.
 But, the kitchen counter will work pretty well.
 You want to aim for a temperature of 23C (73F).

 23C (73F) is just under the temperature where the amylase enzyme operates.
 This means the starch particles will stay the same.
 It is cool enough to slow down yeast and LAB activity, yet warm enough to evaporate the water slowly.

 Depending on the thickness and how wet the starter was, it might be ready the following day but often needs a couple of days to dry.